OfficeDev/Office-365-SDK-for-Android/README.md

 ```

   > NOTE: To avoid an error related to the Android support library, you might need to ensure it isn't being added redundantly by ADAL.
 That's why we've added the `exclude` call above.

+  > NOTE: The version range will include up to but not including v1.0.

 2. Follow the instructions on the [README for ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-android) to handle authentication, or use the [Authentication.java](https://github.com/OfficeDev/Office-365-SDK-for-Android/blob/master/samples/simple-exchange-sample/app/src/main/java/com/microsoft/simple_exchange_sample/Authentication.java) implementation in our samples.